maboiteaspam/command-line-history/README.md

 # command-line-history
-Command line history or windowsand linux.
+Command line history or windows and linux.

 ## Installation
 Run the following commands to download and install the application: